 Between 2003 and 2010, the KAMD filled requests for approximately 2,000 digital textbooks, issuing approximately 275 new files each academic year.
 On average, these textbooks reach nearly 70 school districts each year.

 In July 2006, Kentucky’s vision of increasing “the availability and timely delivery of print instructional materials in accessible formats to blind or other persons with print disabilities in elementary and secondary schools” (34 CFR Part 300, National Instructional Materials Accessibility Standard; Final Rule, FR Doc.
-06–6340 Filed 7-18-06) was realized when the National Instructional Materials Accessibility Standard (NIMAS) was published in the Federal Register at the Library of Congress by the U. S. Office of Special Education (OSEP).
+06–6340 Filed 7-18-06) was realized when the NIMAS was published in the Federal Register at the Library of Congress by the U. S. Office of Special Education (OSEP).
 With this official posting of the NIMAS, accessible instructional materials have become part of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).

 Eligibility to Receive Digital Textbooks

-Since each state is required to provide oversight regarding the distribution and use of these digital files, the Kentucky Accessible Materials Database (KAMD) provides K-12 Kentucky public schools a way to find out what instructional materials are available in digital format, and allows schools to order the digital materials for use by qualified students with disabilities.
-In addition to the review and distribution of these digital textbooks, the KAMD provides training and technical assistance to publishers and schools regarding file preparation and the use of accessible instructional materials in the classroo
+Since each state is required to provide oversight regarding the distribution and use of these digital files, the KAMD provides K-12 Kentucky public schools a way to find out what instructional materials are available in digital format and allows schools to order the digital materials for use by qualified students with disabilities.
+In addition to the review and distribution of these digital textbooks, the KAMD provides training and technical assistance to publishers and schools regarding file preparation and the use of accessible instructional materials in the classroom.

 Qualified students with disabilities are those who meet the definition as described by the Library of Congress and referenced in IDEA 2004:

 From Federal Register 34 CFR Parts 300 and 301, p.
 46621, published August 14, 2006: